sugyan/atrium/atrium-cli/README.md

-  get-profile         Get detailed profile view of an actor get-preferences     Get preferences of an actor list-notifications  Get a list of notifications create-post         Create a new post delete-post         Delete a post help                Print this message or the help of the given subcommand(s)
+  get-profile         Get detailed profile view of an actor get-preferences     Get preferences of an actor list-notifications  Get a list of notifications list-convos         Get a list of chat conversations send-convo-message  Send a message to a chat conversation create-post         Create a new post delete-post         Delete a post help                Print this message or the help of the given subcommand(s)